mda-mrsl/PV-BSXmit/README.md

 # Acknowledgements
 This work was supported by funding from the National Cancer Institute of the National Institutes of Health (R21CA280799, T32CA196561).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the sponsors.
+The content is solely the responsibility of the creators and does not necessarily represent the official views of the sponsors.